A list of people famous for starting and carrying out revolutions.

 Voltaire (1694 – 1778) – French philosopher.
 Voltaire was a biting social critic, often finding himself censored for his criticisms of the ruling elite.
 His writings, such as Candide, were very influential in forming the ideas and ideals of the French revolution, which occurred shortly after his death.

-Friedrich Engels (1820 – 1895) Engels supported Marx financially and helped to write The Communist Manifesto.
+Friedrich Engels (1820 – 1895) Engels supported Karl Marx financially and helped to write The Communist Manifesto.

-Benjamin Franklin (1706 - 1790) - US writer and polymath.
-Important writer before the American revolution.
+Benjamin Franklin (1706 – 1790) – US writer and polymath.
+Franklin’s writings on American independence were influential in creating a sense of American identity during the American Revolution.
 Credited with first giving the idea of a United States.

 Civil Rights Revolutions